VenBoggula/cse15l-lab-reports/labreport2.md

 number.
 The handleRequest method as a URI parameter named url which indexes the URL up until the beginning of the path.
 The value of the main method parameter is 4000 because that is the port number we set it to.
 The value of the handleRequest ʼs parameter is localhost:
-Some of the other relevant values include cat , counter , and new_param . cat is initialized to “” as that is the variable that will be used to concatenate the display message.
-Counter is initialized to 0 and new_param is initialzed to null.
-When implementing /add-message?s=Hello , cat , counter , new_param , and url are all
+When I added the /add-message?s=Hello , cat command, counter command and others url is changed to localhost:4000/add-message?s=Hello.
-changed. cat goes from “” to “Hello”. counter goes from 0 to 1. new_param goes is now set to the string stored in the first index of parameters. url is changed to localhost:4000/add-message?s=Hello.
 ![Image](Screenshot1.png)